-- Office 365 Home - If you're purchasing Office for your household, this package is a great choice.
-It includes 5 licenses that you can use on your account and is perfect for families.
+- Office 365 Home.
+If you're purchasing Office for your household, this package is a great choice.
+It includes five licenses that you can use on your account and is perfect for families.

-- Office 365 Personal - This is the least expensive version of Office and includes just 1 license to use.
+- Office 365 Personal.
+This is the least expensive version of Office and includes just one license to use.